New Zealand is blessed with countless number of lakes and rivers with mountains and amazing skyline as the backdrop.

 We were fortunate the weather was perfect at the time of our visit to allow us to appreciate the wonder of the lakes!

-Mirror Lakes near Milford Sound
+Mirror Lakes near Milford Sound. |

 The contrasting colour of mild dark tone lake surface with the long stretch of green lawn lake bank of Lake Kaniere in Hokitika aroused different feeling and sensation.
 It's sparkling clear lake water allowed us to see right through to the bottom of the lake.

-Lake Kaniere, Hokitika
+Lake Kaniere, Hokitika. |

-The very first look of Lake Alexandrina, a small lake not far from Lake Tepako did not reveal its beauty initially.
+The very first look of Lake Alexandrina, a small lake not far from Lake Tekapo did not reveal its beauty initially.
 But if viewed from certain position and at certain angle, its uniqueness can be found.
 This turns out to be another mirror lake of a much smaller scale!

 Sometimes, special effort was taken to go out at night to look at the lake and the town by the lake side at night.

 Time spent in Lake Wanaka and Lake Wakatipu, Queenstown proved to be worthwhile.
-As we walked along the lake side, we managed to see first hand the lake side views and to feel the ambient both before sunset and after sunset.
+As we walked along the lake side, we managed to see first hand the lake side views and to feel the ambience both before sunset and after sunset.

-Lake Wanaka
+Lake Wanaka at night. |

-Lake Wakatipu, Queenstown
+Lake Wakatipu, Queenstown at nightfall. |

 No comments: